sandrokeil/interop-config/README-GIT.md

 ## Working on interop-config

-When working on interop-config, we recommend you do each new feature or bugfix in a new branch.
+When working on `interop-config`, we recommend you do each new feature or bugfix in a new branch.
 This simplifies the task of code review as well as of merging your changes into the canonical repository.

 A typical work flow will then consist of the following: